Payum/Payum/src/Payum/Paypal/ExpressCheckout/Nvp/Resources/docs/get-it-started.md

 ## config.php

-We have to only add the payment factory.
-All the rest remain the same:
+We only have to add the payment factory.
+All the rest remains the same:

 ```php
 <?php